-Emporia State University issues student visas (F) and Exchange Visitor visas (J) for international scholar wishing to pursue academic work in the U.S. The page contains information for both types of visas.
+Emporia State University issues student visas (F) and Exchange Visitor visas (J) for international scholar wishing to pursue academic work in the U.S. It contains information for both types of visas.

 - SEVIS Fee

 Nonimmigrant students and exchange visitors are subject to the SEVIS fee.
 Applicants who require a visa to enter the United States must pay the SEVIS fee before going to the U.S. embassy or consulate for their visa interviews.